• What is Copywriting?

 Shop Now Before They Disappear

 But if you come up with an idea of how something could look as you write, you should definitely communicate that to your designer—just make sure you make it clear that it’s a suggestion.
-(You don’t want them to tell you how to write and they don’t want you to tell them how to design.)
+(You don’t want them to tell you how to write and they don’t want you to tell them how to design.
+This relationship is one of the most important ones you’ll have as a copywriter, and you want to ensure you have smooth collaboration with your designer.)

 SIDEBAR?